Hiking Silver Springs Forest Conservation Area

 Traffic: Light

-Entrance is easy with plenty of parking either from either County Road 315 or from 326, and while the White Blaze Loop offers 6 miles of great hiking or biking from either end of the conservation area, there are many miles left to see.
+You will generally find plenty of parking either from either County Road 315 or from 326.
+And the White Blaze Loop offers 6 miles of great hiking or biking from either end of the conservation area.

-The trails are wide, used by SJWMD vehicles, so you won’t need to swat away spider webs or worry too much about mosquitoes.
-The packed earth is ideal for relatively easy biking as well as hiking, and the grassy, off-loop trails are well-maintained with mowing.
+Most trails are wide and well kept, so you won’t need to swat away spider webs or worry too much about mosquitoes.
+The packed earth portions provide easy biking as well as hiking, and the grassy, off-loop trails rarely become overgrown.

-The red and white trails are well marked too.
-I did both and could hardly believe I was the only person there on a Sunday.
+Also, both the red and white systems are well marked.
+I hiked both and could hardly believe I was the only person there on a Sunday.
 If you want a great outdoor opportunity not far from town, this is ideal.

 And watch for the little things.
-Among the photos below is also an odd find, an Orb Spider (Arrowhead variety, Verrucosa arenata) notable for the yellow arrowhead shape on its abdomen.
-I also had the good fortune to find a largeflower rose gentium – Marsh Pink.
+Among the photos below is also an odd find, an Arrowhead Orb Spider (Verrucosa arenata) notable for the yellow arrowhead shape on its abdomen.
+I also had the good fortune to find a large flower rose gentium – Marsh Pink.
 See both in images below.

 Trail Images Below